Skip to contents

 m.interpretation

 This parameter controls the interpretation of the sliding window used to estimate the delay distribution.
-If m.interpretation="hoehle_anderheiden2014" (Default) then the sliding window is defined as a horizontal cut in the reporting triangle, i.e. the values for the delay estimation originate from reports occuring during (now-m):now.
+If m.interpretation="hoehle_anderheiden2014" (Default) then the sliding window is defined as a horizontal cut in the reporting triangle, i.e. the values for the delay estimation originate from reports occurring during (now-m):now.
 This means that the estimation of long delays is based on fewer observations than the estimation of the short delays, hence, the long delay estimates are subject to more variability.
 If for example \(m=D\) then the estimate for a delay of \(d=D\) is based on only one observation.
 The advantage of this choice is that one explicitly knows which time period all observations originate from.
 For details see Section 3 of Höhle and an der Heiden (2014).

 Alternatively, when m.interpretation="lawless1994", the cut in the reporting triangle is made such that each delay d is estimated based on the same number of observations (\(m+1\)).
-This means that in order to estimate the delay for \(d\) days, a sliding rectangle of length \(m+1\) containing the reports which occured during (now-m-d):now.
+This means that in order to estimate the delay for \(d\) days, a sliding rectangle of length \(m+1\) containing the reports which occurred during (now-m-d):now.
 See Fig. 2 in Lawless (1994) for details.
 Note: A warning is given is method="lawless", but m.interpretation is not.

 control